Skip to Content

 This is a story about Adam—in many ways your average happy teen.

-As he grew up, he easily made friends and could often be found biking around the neighborhood having fun with whoever was around.
-Adam was the third son of four, and he loved hanging around with his older brothers and teasing his youngest brother.
-This was okay, though—Adam was someone everyone wanted to be around.
-He was the glue for his family, who loved their time together spending summers at their lake home and winters taking ski trips.
-He loved being challenged, and was taking accelerated classes in school.
+As he grew up, Adam made friends easily and was often out biking around the neighborhood with whoever was around.
+The third of four boys, he loved tagging along with his older brothers and teasing his youngest.
+People were naturally drawn to him—he was the glue of his family.
+They cherished summers at the lake, winter ski trips, and every moment in between.
+Adam loved a challenge and was already taking accelerated classes in school.

 Adam was a natural athlete.
 When he was younger, he was always shooting baskets in the driveway.
 He was also an ace on the tennis court.
 In fact, if you played him, he might switch hands without telling you to keep the match competitive.
 When you noticed, he'd smirk.
 He won state in tennis his freshman year in Wisconsin.